ggneilc/self-statistics/README.md

 The Graphs section is a more typical 'home screen dashboard' column.
 The head shows your profile, current health score/streak information, and the selected date.
 The 'list' shows the current graph or information about the day.
 The 'Entry' section will be where you can select what kind of view you are interested in seeing statistics about (currently commented out)

+The Meals section is functionally complete and the most straightforward: the head depicts total nutrients eaten, the entry is where new meals/template are added, and the list shows the meals eaten for that particular day.

 ### Reactive HTMX, Robust Django

-Each one of the columns is *self-contained in a django application*, with shared components being stored in `core`; such as the base webpage, everything related to a user, and day creation.
+Each one of the columns is *self-contained in a django application*, with shared components being stored in `core`; such as the base webpage, everything related to a user, and `Day` model.

 The current HTMX standard practice being used across the website is that there is a single `selected_date` state for the current day being viewed, stored in a date picker in the `graph_head`, with a js script that appends the selected date to each request.